vladokubalek/NZWHFormAutofill/README.md

 1. Install AutoIt - https://www.autoitscript.com (https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe)

-2. Download autofill.au3 from this repository (https://github.com/vladokubalek/NZWHFormAutofill/master/autofill.au3)
+2. Download autofill.au3 from this repository (https://raw.githubusercontent.com/vladokubalek/NZWHFormAutofill/master/autofill.au3)

-3. Open autofill.au3 in SciTE editor
+3. Open autofill.au3 in AutoIt/SciTE editor

 4. Test it on the form for Germany or other country which has registrations open at all times.